xyrar/xyrar/README.md

+👋
-hello im xyrar
+ helo im xyrar

-🤔 I use:
-   -  javascript hobby stuff
-   -  java rarely
+🤔 Im interested in node.js, and like to code in javascript I sometimes use java.